SRV332003/XDP_eBPF/Readme.md

 # TCP Port Blocker (Problem 1)

 This is a Go project that uses eBPF to drop TCP packets on a specific port for a specific network interface.
 This is the assessment for recruitment process at Accuknox.
+Current Readme.md describes the solution of 1st problem statement.
+For problem 3, visit [`Problem3Readme.md`](https://github.com/SRV332003/XDP_eBPF/blob/main/Problem3Readme.md "main.go")

 ## Usage
 This program needs to be executed as super user or previledged-user as it needs to lock memory for `ebpf maps`.